valentinajemuovic/banking-kata-java/README.md

 You need to have created the database, in the example I had created a database called `banking_kata`.

+Keycloak settings:
-Also, you need to have created a keycloak realm with client_credentials flow enabled.
+- You need to have created a keycloak realm with client_credentials flow enabled.

-In the example I had created a realm called `banking-kata` with a client_id `test-client`.
+- In the example I had created a realm called `banking-kata` with a client_id `test-client`.

 Please update the environment variable values based on your local settings.